saddarudin/Python/README.md

 # Python Repository
 This repository is providing you solution of all the problems that I have solved using Python.
-If you find any mistake either logical or syntatical please make a PR.
+If you get any mistake either logical or syntatical arise an issue suggesting change.
 I will be waiting for your first PR.
 You can give me any suggestion for this particular repository your suggestion will be appreciated.